 The primary goal of this course is to enable students to complete and successfully present a significant creative honors project (begun in PLA 4010).
-Students are required to produce chapters or thesis segments on schedule (typically once or twice a week), and to submit a final honors project that should be suitable for publication or other public performance or display.
-Weekly or twice-weekly one-on-one discussions with the track director will provide opportunity for surmounting problems and other obstacles that might stand in the way of a successful completion of the project.
+Students are required to produce and submit chapters or thesis segments on schedule (typically once a week), and to submit a final honors project that should be suitable for publication or other public performance or display.
+Weekly one-on one discussions with the track director will provide opportunities for surmounting problems and other obstacles that might stand in the way of a successful completion of the project.